Basilica of Our Lady of Geneva: History

-The dedication is celebrated 4 October 1857.
-Father Gaspard Mermillod, future episcopal vicar of Geneva then cardinal pronounced the sermon.
+The dedication was celebrated 4 October 1857.
+Father Gaspard Mermillod, future episcopal vicar of Geneva pronounced the sermon.
 He was later expelled from Switzerland by the government.

 After the coming to power of an anti-clerical government, Notre Dame was occupied on 5 June 1875, and closed.
-This occupation was accompanied by a protest against the Roman Catholic Church and more unrests.
+This occupation was accompanied by a protest against the Roman Catholic Church and more unrest.
 The commitment of Catholics to this sanctuary became even greater.
 The building was bought by the Catholic Church in 1911.

+To accommodate the American pilgrims, the 7:00 p.m.
+Catholic Mass on Sundays is in the English language.